Solaire1903/odin-weather-app/README.md

-Template repository for webpack based projects
+Weather App for the Odin Project curriculum